Shoes: Anatomy, Identity, Magic

 types of people.
 High-heeled shoes have long been associated with erotic femininity,

 and stilettos, in particular, are identified with the femme fatale.
 By contrast, rubber-

 soled sneakers were invented for sports, so they are identified with athletes.

-The theme of magic emphasizes how we may unconsciously believe that the right pair of shoes will change our lives, as Cinderella’s glass slippers captured the attention of a prince.
+The theme of magic emphasized how we may unconsciously believe that the right pair of shoes will change our lives, as Cinderella’s glass slippers captured the attention of a prince.
 Because professional athletes often wear sneakers, we may decide to buy a pair of Nike Air Jordans, hoping, like Lil' Bow Wow in the film Like Mike, that they will "magically" enhance our physical prowess.

 Valerie Steele and Colleen Hill

 Shoes accompany us on the journey of life